sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

   d.
 Reorder the columns in Excel so that LAT, LONG, PLOTID are the first three columns, in that order.

 5. Save your updated .csv, making sure you save it as a .csv and not as an .xlsx file.

+You can view an example of preparing the .csv for CEO on `You Tube <https://www.youtube.com/watch?v=6xBjc8wYSNw>`_.

 3.4 Creating a CEO project using your CSV
 ==========================================